What You Need to Know About Investing in ETFs

 📚 Wealthy Wisdom

-- 🌟 The stock market is designed to transfer money from the active to the patient. - Warren Buffett
+- 🚀 The stock market is a device to transfer money from the impatient to the patient. - Warren Buffett